Welcome to MissImp!

 How do I get involved?

 Easy!
 You have at least 3 options:

-Come to a drop-in session!
+- Jump straight in: come to a drop-in session!

-Watch one of our regular shows!
+- See how it’s done first: watch one of our regular shows!

-Take one of our “Intro to Improv” courses!
+- Learn the skills before you take to the stage: enjoy one of our “Intro to Improv” courses!

 There’s no right or wrong way to start.
 Everyone’s different, so pick the way that suits you best and come along and start making stuff up.